Elvanse Adult 50mg Hard Capsules

 Dosage should be individualised according to the therapeutic needs and response of the patient.
 Careful dose titration is necessary at the start of treatment with Elvanse Adult .

 The starting dose is 30 mg taken once daily in the morning.
-The dose may be increased by 20 mg increments, at approximately weekly intervals.
+When in the judgement of the clinician a lower initial dose is appropriate, patients may begin treatment with 20 mg once daily in the morning.
+The dose may be increased by 10 or 20 mg increments, at approximately weekly intervals.
 Elvanse Adult should be administered orally at the lowest effective dosage.

 The maximum recommended dose is 70 mg/day; higher doses have not been studied.